suicaqc/node_app/README.md

-# node_app
+# node_app is an experimentation with servers and git to create a photo website.

-#This is an experimentation with servers and git
+To see the html front-end please refer to index.html